mcqueentc/chronix.benchmark/README.md

 ## Integrating your own TSDB
 - Create a [Dockerfile](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) which provides the environment for your TSDB and also give instructions to the Dockerfile to install and start the TSDB.
 (Examples can be found [here](https://github.com/mcqueentc/docker))
-- Add DatabaseInterface.jar(link) to a Project and implement the BenchmarkDataSource interface with a class for your TSDB. (example for chronix can be found [here](https://github.com/mcqueentc/chronix.benchmark/blob/master/TSDB_Chronix_Interface/src/main/java/Chronix.java))
+- Add [chronix-benchmark-interface.jar](https://github.com/mcqueentc/chronix.benchmark/releases/download/v1.0/chronix-benchmark-interface.zip) to a Project and implement the BenchmarkDataSource interface with a class for your TSDB. (example for chronix can be found [here](https://github.com/mcqueentc/chronix.benchmark/blob/master/TSDB_Chronix_Interface/src/main/java/Chronix.java)), some precompiled archives can be found [here](https://github.com/mcqueentc/chronix.benchmark/releases/download/v1.0/TSDBs.zip)
 - Build a fat jar of your BenchmarkDataSource interface implementation, for example with [shadowjar](https://github.com/johnrengelman/shadow).
 - Provide the necessary docker files and the fat jar of your TSDB to the client: see "Installation Client"